Posted December 15, 2015

 For breakfast, I usually eat two bananas, a couple slices of cheese and some raisins.

 If you make any of these recipes, you may notice that the portions are pretty big.
 Like I said, I don’t count calories and I’m 6’2,” so these are good for me, but you may decide the shepherd’s pie can be broken into nine servings and you can have half a pound of steak in the stirfry.
 Adjust for yourself.
 But the key to all these dishes is that they’re super easy to make.
-Might it be a bit healthier to chop fresh onions instead of eating frozen ones?
+Might it be a bit healthier to chop fresh carrots instead of eating frozen ones?
 I guess so.
-But frozen onions are still onions, and having something that’s pretty healthy and easy to prepare is way better than having something super healthy and hard to prepare.
+But frozen carrots are still carrots, and having something that’s pretty healthy and easy to prepare is way better than having something super healthy and hard to prepare.
 Because the former is something I’ll actually make.
 As for saving money, whenever I go to the grocery store, I check the meat and frozen vegetable sections.
 If I see any of my go-to ingredients on sale, I buy a ton of them, then keep them in the freezer to pull out as needed.
 I would estimate that I spend a little under $5 per meal.

 As for what I do for exercise, my goal is to work out 4-5 times a week.
 Ideally, I lift three times a week, but if it’s only twice, I don’t beat myself up.
 For my other workouts, I do whatever sounds fun that day.
 That could be basketball with my roommate, going hiking with a friend, or joining a buddy at his workout class.